pblcrmn/Leafs/README.md

-# A Blank PhoneGap App
+# It's autumn and time to recollect leafs!

 ## Usage